 Degree and/or credentials:

-DVM or VMD degree from an AVMA-accredited college of Veterinary Medicine.
+DVM or VMD degree from an AVMA-accredited College of Veterinary Medicine or ECFVG certification.
 Applicant must also have taken and passed the NAVLE test be eligible to secure a Minnesota veterinary license.
 A TOEFL score is required for non-native English speakers.

 Receives benefits as defined for the University of Minnesota College of Veterinary Medicine Veterinary Intern and in keeping with meeting any specified eligibility requirements.